Tuskegee Syphilis Study: Study details

 At the study's commencement, major medical textbooks had recommended that all syphilis be treated, as the consequences were quite severe.
-At that time, treatment included treatment with arsenic-based compounds such as arsphenamine (branded as the "606" formula).
+At that time, treatment included arsenic-based compounds such as arsphenamine (branded as the "606" formula).
 Initially, subjects were studied for six to eight months and then treated with contemporary methods, including Salvarsan ("606"), mercurial ointments, and bismuth, which were mildly effective and highly toxic.
-Additionally, men in the study were administered disguised placebos, ineffective methods, and diagnostic procedures, which were misrepresented as treatments for syphilis and/or "bad blood".
+Additionally, men in the study were administered disguised placebos, ineffective methods, and diagnostic procedures, which were misrepresented as treatments.

 Throughout, participants remained ignorant of the study clinicians' true purpose, which was to observe the natural course of untreated syphilis.
 Study clinicians could have chosen to treat all syphilitic subjects and close the study, or split off a control group for testing with penicillin.
 Instead, they continued the study without treating any participants; they withheld treatment and information about penicillin from the subjects.
 In addition, scientists prevented participants from accessing syphilis treatment programs available to other residents in the area.
 The researchers reasoned that the knowledge gained would benefit humankind; however, it was determined afterward that the doctors did harm their subjects by depriving them of appropriate treatment once it had been discovered.
 The study was characterized as "the longest non-therapeutic experiment on human beings in medical history."

 To ensure that the men would show up for the possibly dangerous, painful, diagnostic, and non-therapeutic spinal taps, doctors sent participants a misleading letter titled "Last Chance for Special Free Treatment".

 The U.S. Public Health Service Syphilis Study at Tuskegee published its first clinical data in 1934 and issued its first major report in 1936.
 This was before the discovery of penicillin as a safe and effective treatment for syphilis.
 The study was not secret, since reports and data sets were published to the medical community throughout its duration.